brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/FatalError/Index.rst

 Activation in the settings
 --------------------------

-| When it is activated in the settings, the handler will be registered by kreXX as soon as krexx is incuded into typo3 (whicvh is very early.
+| When it is activated in the settings, the handler will be registered by kreXX as soon as krexx is included into typo3 (which is very early).
 | This will slow down your system very efficiently, so use this only when you have to.
 |
 |

 .. figure:: ../Images/FatalError/activate_local.jpg
 	:width: 959px
 	:alt: kreXX fatal error handler